ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 ## {{site.data.keyword.cloudaccesstraillong_notm}} events
 {: activity_tracker_events}

-Whenever throughput quotas are updated, an Event Streams config event is generated, which can be monitored in {{site.data.keyword.cloudaccesstraillong}}.
+Whenever throughput quotas are updated, an {{site.data.keyword.messagehub}} configuration event is generated, which can be monitored in {{site.data.keyword.cloudaccesstraillong}}.

 For more information about configuring {{site.data.keyword.at_short}} events for {{site.data.keyword.messagehub}}, see the [Activity tracker documentation](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-at_events).